agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 `myLinkedList.append()` and give a value `5` to append to our current list.

 So, I want to be able to say append `5` and then append `16` to create our completed list of `10 --> 5 --> 16`.
-How would you go about doing that?, and I'm going to leave this for you to try out.
+How would you go about doing that?
+I'm going to leave this for you to try out.

 Remember this may be a little bit hard, and I'll provide the solution lecture, but you should try first, and we'll code along.
 But I do encourage you to